 In doing this, you create an engaging digital place, from which you can cultivate your marketplace – for both customers and prospective customers.
 You’re creating, “Hey, the water is warm, get in!”

 Social media is uniquely positioned to do this, simply because of the nature of it.
 It’s a channel of communication that people have come to prefer, in general.
 It provides a much more immediate and low-friction channel than the previous years of:

 - Writing a letter

 - Sending a carrier pigeon

 People can ask a question, comment, share, or even review your business, without a lot of effort.
+As a business owner, you can trust social media to do the work for you.
+For example, if your business does a lot of charity work, trust the social media process to promote you and your fundraising sites by viewers using word of mouth after seeing charity related posts.
 Over the holidays, more than once I wondered about the hours of a nearby business.
 Rather than going to their webpage, which isn’t quite as “real time” as social media, I went to their Facebook page to ensure that they were open.

 There are several components to community building.
 Some include:

 - Being on social media in the first place.

 - Sharing useful information on your social channels.

 - Targeted advertising – the goal of which is to grow your social community.